 If you enquire by e-mail, we could ask that you include only a brief outline of the project/work towards which funding is sought.
 Please do not send us bulky or lengthy project proposals.

 We are a community benefit society/social enterprise/community group.
 Can we apply for funding?

 This relates to the legal structure of your organisation rather than your ethos or approach.
-The Robertson Trust can only accept applications from registered charities, whichever form they may take (Scottish Charitable Incorporated Organisation, Charitable Company Limited by Guarantee, Unincorporated Association, Trust etc.) and Community Interest Companies Limited by Guarantee.
-You must therefore be registered with either the Scottish Charity Regulator, Charity Commission or with the CIC Regulator.
+The Robertson Trust can only accept applications from registered charities, whichever form they may take (Scottish Charitable Incorporated Organisation, Charitable Company Limited by Guarantee, Unincorporated Association, Trust etc.).
+You must therefore be registered with either the Scottish Charity Regulator or Charity Commission.
 We will not progress applications from organisations who do not meet our eligibility criteria.